-Little Joe loved being the youngest kid, well most of the time he did.
+Little Joe liked being the youngest kid in the family, well most of the time he did.
 For one thing, he did not have to do as many chores as Emily and Molly.
 He didn’t have to go to school, or do homework and he got to play most of the day.
 Even though he was free to explore and have fun he was also learning to be, what Mama calls, responsible.

-Little Joe was learning how to make his bed, pick up his toys after playing and brush his teeth after eating.
-He was learning how to do the dishes and mama said he was getting really good at it.
+Little Joe was learning to make his bed, pick up his toys and brush his teeth after eating.
+He was learning to do the dishes and mama said he was getting good at becoming responsible.

-Even though Little Joe was always allowed to play with Timmy he had to stay in his yard at all times.
+Even though Little Joe was allowed to play with Timmy, Mama said he must stay in his yard at all times.
 That is one of the things, about being the youngest kid, little Joe did not like.
-Molly and Emily could cross the street whenever they wanted to, why couldn’t he?
+Molly and Emily could cross the street whenever they wanted, why couldn’t he?

 Just as he was about to run into the street he heard a loud SCREECH and as he looked left he saw a big white car swerve so close to him he thought he was going to be hit.

 Uncle Joe came running from behind the garage and yelled, “Little Joe, are you okay?“ But Little Joe could not speak and he could not move.

 Just then Mama came out the door.
 Her pretty face looked terrified.
 “Little Joe, get out of the street, Right Now!“ she ordered.